runtimelabs-inc/chronologue/README.md

 **A calendar interface for reviewing and structuring agent memory**

-**Grounding conversation history and task scheduling in personal timelines**

 > *Memory systems grounded in user context condition the future distribution of responses that a language model will sample from.*

 > *We make ourselves intelligent by designing environments that contain relevant information and make it accessible to our future selves.*